bigdawgbank/ie-bank/docs/CloudArchitect.md

   - Spending guardrails are set to ensure that the project stays within budget.
 This includes setting limits on spending for different components and environments.

 - **CO:05.** Get the best rates from providers.
-  - The team negotiates with providers to get the best rates for services.
+  - Our team negotiates with providers to get the best rates for services.
 This includes leveraging reserved instances and other cost-saving options offered by Azure.

 - **CO:06.** Align usage to billing increments.
   - Usage is aligned to billing increments to ensure that resources are used efficiently and costs are minimized.